John is given a scroll to eat by the Mighty Angel of Revelation 10.

 The Little Open Scroll of Revelation 10 contains the prophecies about Israel’s judgment

-and redemption that will be fulfilled following the completed redemption
+and redemption that will be fulfilled by Jesus following the completed redemption

-of the Church

-and the appearing of Christ on the Clouds at the Seventh Trumpet Rapture.
-The two
+of the Church and His appearance on the Clouds at the Seventh Trumpet Rapture.
+The

 redemption of the Church and the Kingdom of the World in chapter 1-11, and the redemption